 Don’t plan 3 course meals every night.
 Make most nights easy.
 If you enjoy cooking, plan a more elaborate meal once a week when you know you have the time to cook it.
 Don’t try to cram it in on a day when you work late and the kids have practice that evening.
 You’ll just be stressed.

 Finally, don’t be afraid to scrap the meal plan altogether if the need arises.
 The meal plan is to serve you.
 You don’t need to be a slave to it!
-We usually keep a couple frozen pizzas on hand for emergencies.
-And I will scrap the meal plan entirely if their are too many leftovers in the refrigerator.
+We usually keep a couple of frozen pizzas on hand for emergencies.
+And I will scrap the meal plan entirely if there are too many leftovers in the refrigerator.

 How to Use the Theme Night Meal Planner

 First, decide on your 7 theme nights.
 Remember one can be leftovers.
 If you regularly eat out once a week on a particular night, add that in too.